-- (a) a storeroom and garaging;

-- a second dwelling or additional dwelling, with a floor area which does not exceed 60 m2; provided that application for consent use must be submitted if the second dwelling or additional dwelling is larger than 60m2;

-- (c) a braai room;

-- (d) renewable energy structures for household purposes;

-- (e) home occupation;

-- (f) letting to lodgers;

-- (g) a bed and breakfast establishment;

-- (h) home child care; but

-- (i) does not include a self-catering facility.
+- (a) a storeroom and garaging for residential purposes; - (b) a braai room; - (c) renewable energy structures for household purposes; - (d) home occupation; - (e) rain and grey water storage for household purposes; - (f) bed and breakfast establishment;

+(a) Height

-- (a) Height - (i) The height of a dwelling house may not exceed 6 metres to the wall plate in all cases, and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (b) Coverage and building lines - (i) Building lines are at least the distance indicated in the table entitled "Coverage and building lines" from the relevant erf boundary:
+- (i) The height of a dwelling house may not exceed 6 metres to the wall plate in all cases, and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply.

+(b) Coverage and building lines

+(i) Building lines are at least the distance indicated in the table entitled "Coverage and building lines" from the relevant erf boundary: